qwareeq8/home_garden_irrigation/README.md

 - **User Interface:** Manages LCD output and processes push-button inputs for mode and zone changes.
 - **Interrupt Handling:** Includes routines for de-bouncing and managing periodic events like the frost alert LED flashing.

-For further details, please refer to the project handout and report in the **docs/** folder.
+For further details, please refer to the project handout in the **docs/** folder.

 ## How to Use